acarrillo2019/unit-4-game/README.md

 The CrystalsCollector! game is a Coding Bootcamp homework assignment.

 Changes since last version:
-- Changed some code in Javascript file
+- Wrote code in JS and HTML files